YAsmin3515/TrAPI/README.md

 Use VersionCheckAsync to perform a version check using (ITransferHost host = new TransferHost(connectionInfo)) { }

 Note: This object implements the IDisposable interface to ensure the life-cycle is managed properly.

 ClientConfiguration
 Before you can create a client, you have to provide a ClientConfiguration instance.
 If you know which client you would like to construct, choose a strongly-typed class object that derives from ClientConfiguration.
 The vast majority of settings contained within this class object are supported by all clients unless otherwise specified.

-Property	Description	Default Value
+Property		Description														Default Value BadPathErrorsRetry	Enable or disable whether to retry intermittent TransferPathStatus.BadPathError I/O errors or treat as a fatal error.	false
-BadPathErrorsRetry	Enable or disable whether to retry intermittent TransferPathStatus.BadPathError I/O errors or treat as a fatal error.	false
+BcpRootFolder		The name of the folder, located at the root of the file shares, where all bulk-load files are stored.			null Client
-BcpRootFolder	The name of the folder, located at the root of the file shares, where all bulk-load files are stored.	null Client	The transfer client unique identifier.
+The transfer client unique identifier.
 This is automatically set when the transfer client is constructed via best-fit strategy.
-WellKnownTransferClient.Unassigned
+WellKnownTransferClient
-ClientId	The well-known transfer client value.
+Unassigned ClientId	The well-known transfer client value.
 This is automatically set when the transfer client is constructed via best-fit strategy.
 Guid.Empty
 CookieContainer	      The HTTP cookie container.												new instance Credential		The optional credential used in place of the workspace file share credential.
 Only specify the Credential or TargetFileShare property but not both.																		null
 FileNotFoundErrorsDisabled	Enable or disable whether to treat missing files as warnings or errors.	false FileNotFoundErrorsRetry	Enable or disable whether to retry missing file errors.	true FileSystemChunkSize	The size of each byte chunk transferred over file-system based transfer clients.
 16KB